programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 mirror to download from.
 Select one near your current location.
 The download and installation should follow automatically.
 Now that these packages are downloaded to your machine, we need to tell R that these packages should also be loaded for use.
-We do this via the `library` command:
+We do this via the `library` command; some warning may be printed out as other dependencies are loaded, but can usually be safely ignored.

 ```{r}
 library(tidyverse)